 6 Things to do in Dublin – other than escape rooms!

-While we think there is no better way to spend your time than playing an escape room in Dublin, we figured you might be interested in some other attractions in Dublin.
+We think there is no better way to spend your time than playing an escape room in Dublin.
+However we figured you might be interested in some other attractions in Dublin.
 So we’ve done up a little guide for you of the 6 top things to do in Dublin, other than escape rooms!
-If you only have one day this is the perfect guide for you – after you have played the Escape Boat of course…..
+If you only have one day this is the perfect guide for you – after you play the Escape Boat of course.

 Forever associated with the 1916 executions of the leaders of the Easter Rising, Kilmainham Gaol is a mine of Irish history.
-One of the largest unoccupied jails in Europe, it is brimming with history and although the history is brutal the guided tours are fantastic.
+It is one of the largest unoccupied jails in Europe.
+Kilmainham is brimming with history and although the history is brutal the guided tours are fantastic.
 It’s an absolute must for any visitor to Dublin. http://kilmainhamgaolmuseum.ie/

-Dublin’s coastline is spectacular, even on a bad day, and the Dart follows the coast from it’s Northern peninsula to as far south as Greystones in County Wicklow.
+Dublin’s coastline is spectacular, even on a bad day.
+The Dart follows the coast from it’s Northern peninsula to as far south as Greystones in County Wicklow.
 31 stops with an unending list of things to do and sights to see.
 Malahide Castle, Killiney Bay, Dun Laoghaire harbour – there’s endless spots to stop and enjoy.
-Tickets are affordable and family day tickets are very reasonable – check irishrail.ie for prices
+Tickets are affordable and family day tickets are very reasonable so go check irishrail.ie for prices

 Dublin’s National Museum is filled with unbelievable artifacts documenting the country’s long history, not least of which is the bog bodies.
 Dating from 2000 BC the bodies were perfectly preserved in the bogs in Ireland.
 Their skin is perfectly preserved and slightly more eerie is the fact that hair, eyelashes, nails and even the marks of their gruesome death are still visible.
-Entry is free and the museum is open from Tuesday through Sunday.https://www.museum.ie/Archaeology
+Entry is free so there’s no reason not to go.
+The museum is open from Tuesday through Sunday.https://www.museum.ie/Archaeology

-This little known treasure is located off Capel Street and has the best atmosphere you are likely to find anywhere.
-Shay, the eccentric owner, is a lover of celebrity and television and the walls are covered with the celebrities who have been brought in for a quiet pint here.
-You have to buzz to get in, and it’s a little of the beaten path but if you are looking for something different, you won’t be disappointed.
+This little known treasure is located off Capel Street.
+The Hacienda has one of the best atmospheres you are likely to find anywhere.
+Shay, the eccentric owner, is a lover of celebrity and television.
+The walls are covered with the celebrities who came in for a quiet pint here.
+You have to buzz to get in, it’s a little off the beaten path, but if you are looking for something different it’s almost certain that you won’t be disappointed.
 Hacienda Bar

 This gruesome attraction is another little know Dublin attraction that deserves a visit.
 The crypts here are open to visits with tour guides who make the experience highly entertaining.
 The church dates from 1095 and oozes history.
-Below the church are five long burial vaults containing the mummified remains of many of Dublin’s most influential families from 1600 to 1800.
-In the vaults, guests can view the death mask of Wolfe Tone and the coffins of the 1798 rebels John and Henry Sheares.
+Below the church are five long burial vaults.
+They contain the mummified remains of many of Dublin’s most influential families from 1600 to 1800.
+In the vaults guests can view the death mask of Wolfe Tone and the coffins of the 1798 rebels John and Henry Sheares.

 6. Visit the home of Guinness